katshirley/hello-world/README.md

 # hello-world
 new project
-hi i dont get python
+hi its not a tuesday